sassoftware/viya-ark/playbooks/ldap-validator/Readme.md

 * fetch group[5 users] attributes
 * fetch the attributes of admin user provided in the `sitedefault.yml` file.

+## Note:
+* Set anonymousBind to True, only if the you know that the LDAP allows anonymous access.
+You must also set User DN and password to empty strings to validate connection to LDAP Server.
+* Otherwise, set the anonymousBind to 'false' in the sitedefault yaml, and set the correct User DN and password values.
+With these correct credentials,  the tool will successfully validate the the connection to LDAP sever.

 ## Success Criteria

 If all tasks come back OK (green), it means that all the tests passed.
 If any test fails, an error message should indicate the reason for the failure.